Say Yes to Education: Buffalo, NY

-Guilford County, NC

-Say Yes began for graduates of Guilford County Schools fall of 2016.

 Approach

-Say Yes uses its services to target what the organization views as four major problem areas affecting low-income students from having access to post-secondary education: social/emotional obstacles, health obstacles, academic obstacles, and financial obstacles.
+Say Yes used its services to target what the organization views as four major problem areas affecting low-income students from having access to post-secondary education: social/emotional obstacles, health obstacles, academic obstacles, and financial obstacles.

-To target academic obstacles, Say Yes uses a diagnostic assessment to provide early intervention by determining the support needed for students based on each individual's strengths and weaknesses.
+To target academic obstacles, Say Yes used a diagnostic assessment to provide early intervention by determining the support needed for students based on each individual's strengths and weaknesses.
 Other services provided include after-school programs, "Power Hour" tutoring for students with the most risk of not advancing to the next grade level, encouraged parental participation, summer programs, career exploration, professional development for teachers, and Say Yes involvement in all students' Individual Education Plans.

-To target health obstacles, Say Yes has "structured partnerships with hospitals and other health care providers to offer physical and mental health services as well as dental care."
+To target health obstacles, Say Yes had "structured partnerships with hospitals and other health care providers to offer physical and mental health services as well as dental care."

-For financial obstacles, Say Yes offers the students in its program scholarships to vocational institutes and two and four-year colleges.
-Financial assistance is also provided at these same post-secondary institutes to parents and siblings of Say Yes students.
+For financial obstacles, Say Yes offered the students in its program scholarships to vocational institutes and two and four-year colleges.
+Financial assistance was also provided at these same post-secondary institutes to parents and siblings of Say Yes students.

-Say Yes targets social/emotional obstacles with services such as counseling, intervention, and conflict resolution.
-Say Yes Program Managers, who are often licensed social workers, conduct family outreach through home visits and meetings.
-Program Managers "also provide information and support for Say Yes families and youth to help them select appropriate courses and navigate the college admissions process."
+Say Yes targeted social/emotional obstacles with services such as counseling, intervention, and conflict resolution.
+Say Yes Program Managers, who were often licensed social workers, conducted family outreach through home visits and meetings.
+Program Managers "also provide[d] information and support for Say Yes families and youth to help them select appropriate courses and navigate the college admissions process."